 Why is Agile so popular?

-Before Agile became widely used and accepted, the most common form of project management was Waterfall.
+Before the multitude of Agile books were written, and the practice became widely used and accepted, the most common form of project management was Waterfall.
 Waterfall management is based on a concrete plan that is written from start to finish toward the beginning of a project.
 This linear method created roadblocks for developers including making it difficult to alter code, working toward the end goal without user and customer feedback, and delaying testing until the project is complete.
 Using an Agile framework solved these issues and allowed development teams to refactor code when needed, implement user feedback, and test code along the way.

 Refactoring in Agile